gitmoaraccounts/sample-project/github-workflow-quickstart/README.md

 Go to the repository on GitHub and click “Compare & pull request.”

 In your PR:
-- Include a summary of the changes
+- Include a summary of the changes (files updated)
+- What problem it solved
 - Reference related issues (if applicable)
 - Tag reviewers

+Example:

+    Title: Clarify README steps for Git workflow
+    Description: This PR improves the contributor guide by detailing each step from cloning to merging.

 >Tip: Use a pull request template to keep your PRs consistent (see `/examples/pull_request_template.md`)